 Valentine’s Day is upon us, a time for flowers, chocolates and – moving?
 It may sound a little cheesy, but some couples use this romantic day as an excuse to move in together.
 And as we all know, a move this big, presents some unique challenges.

-Now, we may not be relationship gurus, but we know a thing or two about both local moving and long-distance moving and how to prepare for one.
+Now, we may not be relationship gurus, but we know a thing or two about both local Ottawa moving and long-distance moving and how to prepare for one.
 Our moving-in with your partner tips should make the process less stressful and home life more organized.

 1. Plan Ahead

 Once you’ve agreed on making this potentially long term decision, it’s time to plan where, when and how.

 Say your relationship is long-distance, you two need to decide on who’s moving where.
-Whether you’re moving to cities like Calgary, Vancouver or Ottawa, you both need to discuss how this will affect job situations and lifestyles (like rural, suburban or city atmosphere).
+Whether you’re moving to cities like Calgary, Vancouver, Edmonton, Montreal or cities in PEI, you both need to discuss how this will affect job situations and lifestyles (like rural, suburban or city atmosphere).

 Commit to a set day when the move will take place.
 Without a day to keep you both accountable, you’ll end up moving in together when you hit your senior years.
 Because life is so busy, you could end up putting off the move until you find the time, which could be for a while.